rd-alliance/metadata-catalog-dev/README.md

 These accounts must be set up by an administrator, and cannot be added through the Web interface.

-WARNING: It is not recommended to use the restricted API of the live system yet.
-Please wait until an SSL certificate has been set up so you can use HTTPS, otherwise your username and password may be at risk of interception.
+WARNING: You should only use the restricted API via HTTPS, otherwise your password may be intercepted.

 ### Change password